Updated: Feb 6

 Promote the bee:

 One more thing to note is to be wary of the products you purchase and the impact this may have on bees.
-For example many fruit and vegetables are sprayed with pesticides that kill bees, so should be avoided at all costs.
-However, I hope I gave you something to think about and some easy and useful ways you can help bees.
+For example many fruit and vegetables are sprayed with pesticides that kill bees, so should be avoided if possible.
+Also, mass produced honey can be unethical and actually more damaging, so be wary of this.
+I hope I gave you something to think about and some easy and useful ways you can help bees.
 Always try to remember what bees do for our planet, plants and agriculture and to implement some of the tips above to help them thrive.
 Anyway, I would love to see what you have done, so make sure to send me pictures and videos of how you have helped bees on my social media (Twitter, Instagram, Facebook) with #supportthebees #Helpthebees #Bee-kind #feedthebees #plantforthebees and any other tags that will get more people’s attention.